kennytm/rust-ios-android/README.md

 rust-ios-android
 ================

-Example project for building static library for iOS + Android in Rust.
+Example project for building a library for iOS + Android in Rust.
 Mac OS X is required (because iOS).

 *Note: The purpose of this project is not to create a pure Rust app, but rather use Rust as a shared native component between the mobile platforms.*